EricMFink/PRcasebook/Chapters/Part 4 - Confidendiality/Confidentiality & Privileges.md

 We have concluded that ODC established one ethical violation in addition to those recognized by the Commission.
-However, that violation ultimately did not harm Tennant's clients --- the Harshmans redeemed their property.
+However, that violation ultimately did not harm Tennant's clients---the Harshmans redeemed their property.
 Further, the additional violation does not undermine the Commission's overall conclusions on the evidence presented, and on this record we are not inclined to deviate from the discipline recommended by